TannerRichards990/Poll-Maker-Supabase/README.md

   - What needs to live in a persistence layer?
 - Is there some state we need to initialize?
 - Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)

+User Story:

+##HTML:

+- Poll creation form (#create-poll)

+  Question input
+  Answer A input
+  Answer B input
+  Button Start Poll

+- Current Poll Container
+  <div> for the question and options.
+  buttons for A, B (#vote-A), (#vote-B) button to close poll span for option a votes span for option b votes

+- List of past polls
+ <ul> for listing the polls
+ <li> for displaying the polls

+ ##State:

+ Votes (string-int)
+ Question
+ OptionA (varchar)
+ OptionB (varchar)

+ Supabase Table setup:
+ polls columns: option_a_votes, option_b_votes, option_a, option_b, question

+- Events:
+-create poll on submit
+ create Formdata for form
+ use the FormData to create poll clear out teh form

+- #vote a / #vote b onClick

+increment the votes
+inject into the HTML

+-Close poll
+create an object w/ our state
+send that object to supabase
+rerender the list on past polls

+##Functions :

+-Displaypolls();
+renderpoll
+displaycurrentpoll
+createpoll
+getpolls